j91k/Credit_Card_Default_Dashboard/README.md

 ## Project Overview

-This project consists of two main components: an Exploratory Data Analysis (EDA) using Python and an interactive dashboard.
+This project consists of two main components: an Exploratory Data Analysis (EDA) using Python, Pandas and an interactive dashboard.
 We analyzed credit card usage patterns, payment behaviors, and default risks using a dataset from the UCI Machine Learning Repository.
-The analysis covers default payments, late payments, demographic factors, credit data, payment history, and bill statements of credit card clients.
+The analysis covers default payments, late payments, demographic factors, credit utilization ratio data, payment history, and bill statements of credit card clients.

 ## Features